-- Remove from heat and whisk in the baking soda one teaspoon at a time.
+- Remove from heat and slowly whisk in 2 teaspoons baking soda, one teaspoon at a time.
 The liquid will foam up.
 Set aside and cool to room temperature.

-Bake on the middle rack of the oven for about 40-45 minutes or until a toothpick inserted int the center comes out clean.
+- Bake on the middle rack of the oven for about 40-45 minutes or until a toothpick inserted in the center comes out clean.